spiceai/ClickBench/spiceai-cayenne/README.md

-# Spice.ai (Cayenne Engine)
+# Spice.ai OSS (Cayenne Engine)

-[Spice.ai](https://spice.ai) is a unified SQL query interface and portable runtime that accelerates and queries data from any database, data warehouse, or data lake.
-This benchmark uses Spice.ai with the **Cayenne** acceleration engine.
+[Spice.ai OSS](https://github.com/spiceai/spiceai) is a unified SQL query interface and portable runtime that accelerates and queries data from any database, data warehouse, or data lake.
+This benchmark uses Spice.ai OSS with the **Cayenne** acceleration engine.

 ## Cayenne Engine